What is Definity?

 if you have ever had an allergic reaction during a blood transfusion.

-It is not known whether Definity passes into breast milk or if it could harm a nursing baby.
-However, if you are breast-feeding a baby, use a breast pump to empty your milk supply one time after you are treated with this medicine.
+If you are breastfeeding a baby, use a breast pump to empty your milk supply one time after you are treated with Definity.
 Throw out the milk you collect during this time and do not feed it to your baby.

-Definity is injected into a vein through an IV.
+Definity is given as an infusion into a vein.
 A healthcare provider will give you this injection just before the start of your echocardiogram.

 Your heart rate, breathing, blood pressure, oxygen levels, and other vital signs will be watched closely for at least 30 minutes after you receive Definity.
 This is to make sure you do not have an allergic reaction to the medicine.